 It doesn’t stop me from trying though.
-Even if all I can manage is some alien human hybrid.
+Even if all I can manage is some alien-human hybrid.
 Then again, I have no formal art training.
 You’ve been getting creative inspiration from a Psych major all this time.

-I recently started on a painting from my first art class, Simply Painting Faces from artist Karen Milstein.
+I recently started a painting from my first art class, Simply Painting Faces from artist Karen Milstein.
 She’s someone I know from my folk art days and last year when she offered a sale on her painting classes I thought, it’s now or never.

 Then I took a whole year to actually do it.

 When I finally did watch the videos a whole year later, I watched them obsessively and I decided that if all I ever did was just watch the videos, it was worth it.
-It’s so mesmerizing to me to watch people creating art.
+It’s so mesmerizing for me to watch people creating art.

 Also, they make it look easy.
 Like those sugar cookie decorating videos on FB.
 I’ve secretly been attempting that as well.
 It’s NOT as easy as it looks.
 In case you were wondering.

 I had watched the videos more times than I could count at this point but all of the art supplies I’d ordered from Amazon hadn’t arrived yet and I was desperate to get started.
-So rather than tracing the included inspiration image I tried drawing it on my own.
+So rather than tracing the included inspiration image, I tried drawing it on my own.